-High fat low carbohydrate, or, ketogenic diets are becoming increasingly popular.
+High fat low carbohydrate, or ketogenic diets are becoming increasingly popular.
 But should those with adrenal fatigue jump on the keto bandwagon?

-- loose weight;
+- lose weight;

 - balance blood sugar and insulin;

 - avoid hunger cravings;

 - increase your energy levels and ability to concentrate and focus.

 But before you dive into the keto universe, know that the ketogenic diet is not a cure-all.
 And for those dealing with adrenal fatigue, the ketogenic diet may do more harm than good.

 What is a ketogenic diet?